Login

 Neck lumps are common in children and have a broad differential diagnosis, typically categorised into congenital, reactive (infective or inflammatory) and neoplastic.

 Although the majority are due to benign self-limiting disease, they usually generate a lot of parental anxiety.
+Palpable cervical (and sometimes inguinal) lymph nodes are common in young children and often persist for a long time.

 Overview of local referral pathways for cervical lymphadenopathy in children